Canada national cricket team: ODI Success (2004–2011)

-2010–2014

 In June and July 2008, Canada hosted Bermuda for three ODIs and Intercontinental Cup matches against Bermuda and Scotland.

 In August, Canada travelled to Ireland for the World Twenty20 Qualification Tournament.
 Canada did not qualify for the World Twenty20, finishing 5th ahead of Bermuda.
 The ODIs and an Intercontinental Cup match were hampered by rain.

 In late summer of 2008, West Indies and Bermuda came to Canada to play in the Scotiabank One-Day Series against Canada.
 Canada defeated Bermuda, to face West Indies in the Final.
 West Indies captain Chris Gayle smashed his sixteenth ODI century and led his side to an easy seven-wicket victory against Canada in the finals of the Scotiabank ODI Series at King City.

 During the Scotiabank Series the talents of Rizwan Cheema were discovered – he would become the star of the first Al-Barakah T20 Canada.
 The tournament involved Canada, Pakistan, Sri Lanka and Zimbabwe.
 Canada lost both and tied one match, however in the tie with Zimbabwe, Canada lost by points in a bowl-out.
 Sri Lanka were eventual winners, defeating Pakistan in the Final.
 The tournament was expected to be played annually for the following four years.

-In late November 2008, Canada participated in the Americas Championship in Florida, USA.
+In late November 2008, Canada participated in the Americas Championship in Florida, United States.
 The United States, after years of disarray, pulled together and won the championship.
 Canada finished 3rd on Net Run Rate behind Bermuda, as their match was washed out by rain.

 In April 2009 Canada participated in the 2009 ICC Cricket World Cup Qualification Tournament.
 Assembling the best Canadian team in many years, Canada rolled through the opening stages of the event and eventually finished second in the tournament.
 The impressive display earned Canada a berth in the 2011 ICC Cricket World Cup.